-In Victoria, section 76 of the Crimes Act 1958 is the offence of Burglary.
-It is committed by a person who entered into a building or part of a building as a trespasser.
+Burglary is an offence in Victoria under section 76 of the Crimes Act 1958 is the offence of Burglary.
+Burglary is committed by a person who entered into a building or part of a building as a trespasser.
 In doing so, the person must have had the intention to steal property from the building or part of the building, to commit an offence punishable by imprisonment for a term of five years or more involving either an assault to a person in the building or part of the building, or to inflict damage to the building or to a property in the building or part of the building.

 Have you been accused of Burglary?